Children's groups

 The museum accessible to all

-A fun activity for disabled visitors.
-The group discovers the diversity of the living world through an interactive and sensory workshop, encountering the collections of the Museum of Natural History and the animals of the animal areas.
+Fun activity for people with disabilities.
+The group discovers the diversity of the living world through an interactive and sensory workshop exploring the collections of the Natural History Museum and the animals in the animal enclosures.

 Location: Educational room

-Please do not hesitate to contact our teams to discuss how best to adapt this workshop to your specific disability.
+Please feel free to contact our teams so that we can work together to find the best way to adapt this workshop to the specific disability.

 Duration: 45 minutes